AG’s Highest-Rated AFL Bookies for 2016, and Why

 Bookmakers we strongly promote and whom also offer in excess of 200 AFL betting markets are Sportsbet.com.au, BetEasy.com.au and WilliamHill.com.au.
 We advise punters to open accounts with all three sites to take full advantage of the lucrative first deposit free bonus bets, other frequent promotions and offers, and most importantly, to compare odds and ensure you get the best available on any AFL bet at any given point in time.

-Want to see what the team at AustralianGambling predicted for the AFL in season gone?
+Want to see what the team at AustralianGambling predicted for the AFL in seasons gone?
 Check out our tips for the season right here.

 Common AFL Markers